scverse/scvi-tools/docs/developer/maintenance.md

 that has changed, which must be reviewed and merged.
 For convenience, there is a [tutorial checklist] for tracking the progress of the tutorials (see [#210] for an example).

-It is possible that there are new bugs or issues in the tutorials due to the changes.
-These should be addressed, and the tutorials re-run until they pass successfully.
+It is possible that there are new bugs or issues in the tutorials revealed when running these automated updates.
+Any new bugs should be addressed, and the tutorials re-run until they pass successfully.

 #### Publish a release off the tutorials repository

-Once all relevant tutorials have been updated and merged, create a new release on the tutorials repository off `main`.
+Once all relevant tutorials have been updated and merged, create a new release on the tutorials repository targeting `main`.
 This release should be named according to the new version, _e.g._, `1.0.0`.

 #### Updating the main repository

 Create a new branch off `main` in the main repository and run `git submodule update --remote`.
-This is necessary as the tutorials repository is included as a submodule and thus ensures that the latest changes are included in the documentation.
-This PR should also be backported as needed.
+This is necessary as the tutorials repository is included as a git submodule, so this step ensures that the latest changes are included in the documentation.
+This PR should also be backported.

 #### Creating a GitHub release